Cambridge-Hands-On-Science/Experiments/Experiments/Computer Science/Turtle Robots.md

 The activity book has ideas for courses to build (we mostly use the maze one-easiest to set up, feel free to add some story to make it more interesting, eg. escaping a dungeon or looking fo treasure).
 The user guide provides more detail on how to program the roamers and what each button does, feel free to use these for reference.

-Bottom up programming - using existing knowledge to solve a new problem.
+Bottom up programming - solving a new problem by combining existing solutions.

-Top down programming - diving a complex problem into smaller sub problems.
+Top down programming - dividing a complex problem into smaller sub problems.

 #### CONTROL UNIT
 We now own one Control Unit, this is in a cardboard box with lots of electronic sensors.
 It hasn't been used in demonstrations before.